How can your company respond to the requirements of the modern world?

 Christopher G. Worley is Professor of Strategy and Entrepreneurship and Strategy Director for the Center of Leadership and Organization Effectiveness (CLEO) at NEOMA Business School in France.
 He is also a senior research scientist at the Center for Effective Organizations at the University of Southern California.

-Designing an agile organization: watch the program intro
+Designing an agile organization: watch the training program intro

 The training program in detail:

-Each Videocast is available in 7 languages: English, French, Spanish, German, Dutch, Portuguese and Italian.
+Each resource is available in 7 languages: English, French, Spanish, German, Dutch, Portuguese and Italian.

 Why sustainable effectiveness and why now?